JEEVAABI/Inverse-of-matrix/README.md

 ![output](inver.png)

 ## RESULT:
-Thus python program to find inverse of matrix is done.
+Thus the program is written to find the inverse of a matrix.